UNINETTSigma2/documentation/quick/saga.md

 [job scripts](../jobs/jobscripts.md).

 #### Normal jobs
 This is the default type of job.
-These jobs run on the ordinary compute nodes, which have 40 cpus (cores) and ~ 185 GiB RAM.
-A subset of the nodes have ~ 370 GiB RAM.
+These jobs run on the `normal` compute nodes, which have 40 cpus (cores) and ~ 186 GiB RAM.

 A note for users from Fram: on Saga, the queue system only hands out cpus and memory, not whole node, so one _must_ specify `--mem-per-cpu` (or